thomasgillanscott/oneconsultation-docs/README.md

 ## [Setup Steps](setup-steps.md)
 How the setup and on-boarding process works, from first contact to fully-running service.

+## [Data Security & Service Resiliancy(security_and_resiliancy.md)
+Everything you need about what data is stored where, and how OneConsultation is built for scale.

 ## [Authentication Detail](auth.md)
 A deep dive into how the authentication process in OneConsultation works.